Mitch Glazier

 Mitch Glazier (born 1966) is an American lawyer and lobbyist.
 He is the Chairman and CEO of the Recording Industry Association of America (RIAA).

 Education and career

 Glazier received a B.S. in social policy from Northwestern University in 1987 and a J.D. from Vanderbilt University Law School.
 He has been admitted to the Illinois and Washington, D.C., bars.
 He served as law clerk to the Judge Wayne Andersen of the US District Court for the Northern District of Illinois.

 Glazier practiced law at Chicago law firm Neal, Gerber & Eisenberg as a commercial litigator.
-He is on the boards of the American Association of People with Disabilities, the Internet Education Foundation, and Musicians on Call.
+He previously served on the boards of the American Association of People with Disabilities, the Internet Education Foundation, and is Chairperson Emeritus of Musicians on Call.

 Chief Counsel to House Judiciary

 He was chief counsel to the United States House Judiciary Subcommittee on Courts, the Internet, and Intellectual Property.
 He played a role in drafting the No Electronic Theft Act, the Digital Millennium Copyright Act, and the Copyright Term Extension Act.